Monodromy of stratified braid groups, II: Admissible root markings

 \begin{proof}[Proof of \Cref{lemma:admconnected}, $A'$ nonempty but $\ge 2$ unmarked roots] Let $\alpha, \beta \in \Adm_\kappa(A')$ be given.
 We will proceed by induction on $i(\alpha,\beta)$.
 First suppose that $\alpha, \beta$ terminate at the same root.
 If $i(\alpha, \beta) = 0$, then $\alpha,\beta$ are connected by \Cref{lemma:i0sameendpt}.
 Otherwise, replace $\beta$ with an admissible arc $\beta'$ terminating at a different root and adjacent to $\beta$ in $\Adm_\kappa(A')$ (such $\beta'$ always exists, by \Cref{lemma:armextends}).
 Thus we will assume in the sequel that $\alpha$ and $\beta$ terminate at different roots.

 We take $i(\alpha, \beta) \le 1$ as base cases.
 In the case $i(\alpha,\beta) = 0$, the arcs are adjacent in $\Adm_\kappa(A')$.
 In the case $i(\alpha, \beta) = 1$, \Cref{figure:f3} shows how to connect $\alpha, \beta$.
 In (A), we see that, possibly after exchanging $\alpha, \beta$, the picture can be arranged so as to be of this form.
 The total order of critical points enclosed by $\alpha,\beta$ is $q$, and the number of roots enclosed is $r$.
-Panels (B)-(F) then consider various subcases depending on $q,r$.
-In (B), we consider the case $r \le q \le n-2$.
-Here, admissible $\gamma$ can be constructed as shown, so that $\beta \cup \gamma$ encloses the same set of critical points and $q$ roots.
-In (C), we consider the case $q = 0$.
-Here, $\gamma$ is constructed so as to enclose all but one critical point (of order $k$) along with $n-1-k \le n-2$ roots.
-(D) depicts the case $0 < q < r$.
-Here, $\gamma$ is constructed so as to enclose the critical points of total order $q$ along with $q$ roots. $\alpha$ and $\gamma$ then satisfy the hypotheses of case (C), ultimately giving a path connecting $\alpha$ to $\beta$.
-(E) shows the case $q = n-1$, $r >0$.
-Admissible $\gamma$ is constructed disjoint from $\beta$, and satisfying the hypotheses of \Cref{lemma:i1sameendpt} with $\alpha$.
-(F) shows the final case $q = n-1, r = 0$.
-Here, admissible $\gamma$ is constructed so that $\alpha, \gamma$ satisfy the hypotheses of \Cref{lemma:i1sameendpt}, and $\beta, \gamma$ belong to case (C) of the argument.
+Panels (B)-(F) then consider various subcases depending on $q,r$: \begin{enumerate}[(A)] \item The case $r \le q \le n-2$.
+Here, admissible $\gamma$ can be constructed as shown, so that $\beta \cup \gamma$ encloses the same set of critical points and $q$ roots. \item The case $q = 0$.
+Here, $\gamma$ is constructed so as to enclose all but one critical point (of order $k$) along with $n-1-k \le n-2$ roots. \item (The case $0 < q < r$.
+Here, $\gamma$ is constructed so as to enclose the critical points of total order $q$ along with $q$ roots. $\alpha$ and $\gamma$ then satisfy the hypotheses of case (C), ultimately giving a path connecting $\alpha$ to $\beta$. \item The case $q = n-1$, $r >0$.
+Admissible $\gamma$ is constructed disjoint from $\beta$, and satisfying the hypotheses of \Cref{lemma:i1sameendpt} with $\alpha$. \item The case $q = n-1, r = 0$.
+Here, admissible $\gamma$ is constructed so that $\alpha, \gamma$ satisfy the hypotheses of \Cref{lemma:i1sameendpt}, and $\beta, \gamma$ belong to case (C). \end{enumerate}